paulm17/raikou/README.md

 ## Getting Started

-Note: (the following is a placeholder, no packages have been published to npm).
-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 ### Installation to a NextJS 13 application